akivaschoen/xyzzwhy/README.md

 Very basic and completely random for now.
 Future plans (roughly in order):

-- Add more metadata and put prepositions to work where needed.
 - Get xyzzwhy tweeting.
 - Maintain xyzzwhy's state: health, inventory, and so forth.
 - Create consistency in the adventure.
 - Procedurally-generated 'dungeons' rather than just randomized events.
 - Make it funny (or at least interesting).

+# Ongoing

+- Add more data.
+Tons more data.

 ## License